smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

     @IntDef({PERMISSION_GROUP_TYPE_ALL_ALLOWED, PERMISSION_GROUP_TYPE_ANY})
     @Retention(RetentionPolicy.SOURCE)
     public @interface PermissionGroupType {}
-    public static final int PERMISSION_GROUP_TYPE_ALL_ALLOWED = 0;  // Be notified when all of the permission in the group are allowed, or, when they all stop being allowed in some sense, that is, when they were all allowed, and now they are not. public static final int PERMISSION_GROUP_TYPE_ANY = 1;          // Be notified when any change in availability occurs among the group
+    public static final int PERMISSION_GROUP_TYPE_ALL_ALLOWED = 0;  // Be notified when all of the permissions in the group are allowed, or, when they all stop being allowed in some sense, that is, when they were all allowed, and now they are not. public static final int PERMISSION_GROUP_TYPE_ANY = 1;          // Be notified when any change in availability occurs among the group